Popcorn-Factory/Arsonist-RoR2/Thunderstorerelease/README.md

 ## Latest Major and Minor Update
 Check the Changelog tab in thunderstore to see previous changes:

-- 3.0.3
+- 3.0.4
-    - Recompiled the mod for Seekers of the Storm Phase 3 update.
+    - Recompiled with latest dependencies
+    - Fixed Skin from not showing up in the display model.

 - 3.0.0
     - Added Scepter support!